Quantivio/PyNotion/README.md

 ### A Notion API wrapper for Python (In Development)

-Simple to use and easy to understand API wrapper for Notion.so Curently in development and supports the following features:
+PyNotion is a simple-to-use and easy-to-understand API wrapper for [Notion.so](https://developers.notion.com/) Currently in development and supports the following features:

 1. Create a new database